wandb/docs/docs/guides/reports/intro.md

 4. Click **Create report**.

-See the [Create a report](./create-a-report.md) page for more information.
+See the [Create a report](./create-a-report.md) page for more information on how to create reports interactively an programmatically with the W&B Python SDK.

 ## How to get started
 Depending on your use case, explore the following resources to get started with W&B Reports: